Incentivize — The motivation support network

-We humans crave human connection and sometimes everyday tasks and work can get in the way of what we want.
+We as humans crave human connection and sometimes everyday tasks get in the way.
 This sad reality is a problem, and Incentivize is a solution.

 I started out this project with a survey of other motivational tools on the market.
 I researched 4 competitors who were either direct or indirect.
 Some had features I was considering for my design, but others were general motivation and organizational applications.
 In doing this, I learned what was good and what was bad about apps that could be similar to my own.

 Since my design solution would ideally forge a sense of community and foster values such as compassion and understanding towards people of different experiences, I chose value sensitive design to be my main approach to this problem.
 Brainstorming with pen and paper allowed me the space to be as imaginative as possible when it came to potential solutions to the problem.
 I then chose eight unique solutions to sketch out on paper.